 In many ways, the characters in my books are like friends: I have to hang out with them in order to really know what’s going on in their lives.
 When I’m not connecting with them, it’s my fault.
 I’ve been neglecting them and, just like real friends, they resent me for it and don’t want to share.
 During those times, I often think of my dog, Patch.
 Whenever I leave him home alone all day, I have no right to expect him to be playful when I finally walk through the door.
 Of course, he’s usually thrilled I’m home and eager to play, but sometimes he’s cranky that I was gone for so long (he lets me know this by pointedly ignoring me while he chews a toy).

 In those times, I have no right to demand attention.
 I deserve the cold shoulder treatment.
 My job is to be patient and give him the affection he deserves until he’s ready to reciprocate.
 Given time, he always warms up to me.
-Good characters are the same way: they respond to attention, rewarding you with key insights to their personalities and background.
+Good characters are the same way: they respond to attention, rewarding you with key insights into their personalities and background.

-Some of the best personality quarks of my characters were whispered to me in the stillness of the pool: Simpkins’ and Hayward’s penchant for seventies garb; Willy’s emotional codependency with his ferret, Siphon; the twisted genes that cause Jinx’s abilities to backfire…
+Some of the best personality quarks of my characters were whispered to me in the stillness of the pool: Simpkins’ and Hayward’s penchant for seventies garb; Willy’s emotional codependency with his albino pets; the twisted genes that cause Jinx’s abilities to backfire…

-Remember that the real goal is to play with your friends, whether they’re furry or fictitious, real or imagined.
+Remember that the true goal is to play with your friends, whether they’re furry or fictitious, real or imagined.
 Give them attention and you’ll be amazed at what you discover.